isomerpages/isomerpages-govtech/media/technews/_posts/2022-11-30-stack-developer-conference-2022.md

 Another important talking point at the conference was the impact of big data.
 With data collection growing ever bigger, people have rightfully become concerned about its implication on safety and privacy.
 Big decisions also increasingly rely on online data.

-In such a world, trust is crucial, said Dr Rebecca Parson, chief technology officer at Thoughtworks, at her keynote, and people must have the assurance that data driven insights are unbiased and their data is secure.
+In such a world, trust is crucial, said Dr Rebecca Parsons, chief technology officer at Thoughtworks, at her keynote, and people must have the assurance that data driven insights are unbiased and their data is secure.
 Systems and policies must be mutually reinforcing to ensure that users can interact confidently in the digital world.

 “Our systems are the realisation of our policies.
 And it doesn’t matter what the policy says if our system does something different.
 So we need to ensure the systems are doing what we say through our policies that we want them to do,” she said.